PranamBhat/MyGoogleInterview-Experience/README.md

 * Close all the opened tabs and exit the Browser!
 * Open the Browser again and open your email.
-* Reply yo the Interview email saying - Thank you for providing the opportuninty and it was a great discussion.
+* Reply to the Interview email saying - Thank you for providing the opportuninty and it was a great discussion.
 I'm waiting for the positive feedback!

 &nbsp;

-Go out and RELAX!
+That's al!!
+Go out and RELAX!!!

 &nbsp;